dss-extensions/DSS-Python/README.md

 The validation scripts is `tests/validation.py` and requires the same folder structure as the building process.
 You need `win32com` to run it on Windows.

 As of version 0.11, the full validation suite can be run on the three supported platforms.
-This is possible by saving the official COM DLL output and loading it on macOS and Linux.
+This is possible by saving EPRI's OpenDSS COM DLL output and loading it on macOS and Linux.
 We hope to fully automate this validation in the future.

 ## Roadmap: docs and interactive features